wbombardellis/MasterThesis-WilliamBombardelliDaSilva/README.md

-# Model Transformation with Triple Graph Grammars and Non-terminal Symbols
+# Transformations with Triple Graph Grammars with Non-terminal Symbols
 This repository holds a master thesis about model transformation with triple graph grammars

 ## General Information